William Parish Chilton: Career

 In 1831 Chilton moved to Talladega, Alabama.
 In 1839 he was elected as a Whig to represent his county in the Alabama House of Representatives.
 Chilton campaigned vigorously for William Henry Harrison in 1840 and Henry Clay in 1844.
 In 1843 he was an unsuccessful candidate for Congress.
 While practicing law in Talladega, he tutored his brother-in-law John Tyler Morgan, who passed the bar in 1845.
 In 1846 he established a law school in Tuskegee.
-On December 31, 1847 the state legislature elected Chilton an associate justice of the Alabama Supreme Court.
+On December 31, 1847, the state legislature elected Chilton an associate justice of the Alabama Supreme Court.
 He became Chief Justice December 2, 1852 and served until January 2, 1856.
 After retiring from the bench, he established a law partnership with William Lowndes Yancey.
 In 1859 he was elected to the state Senate from Macon County.

 American Civil War

 Chilton originally opposed secession, but once Alabama decided to join the Confederate States of America he became a supporter.
-Elected to the Provisional Congress of the Confederate States, which met in Montgomery on February 4, 1861 it was Chilton's task to call the convention to order as the representative of the district where the body met.
-After electing Howell Cobb as presiding officer, on February 9 the Provisional Congress elected Jefferson Davis as President.
+Elected to the Provisional Congress of the Confederate States, which met in Montgomery on February 4, 1861, it was Chilton's task to call the convention to order as the representative of the district where the body met.
+After electing Howell Cobb as presiding officer, on February 9 the Provisional Congress elected Jefferson Davis as president.
 On February 18, Davis arrived in Montgomery to take his oath of office; he was escorted into the capitol building by Chilton and Robert Rhett.
 After Davis completed his speech to the Provisional Congress, in which he indicated that he would accept the presidency, Chilton made a motion that the body adjourn and then reconvene on the front steps of the capitol, making possible the well-known photos of Davis taking his oath of office.
 Members of the Provisional Congress were divided on the choice of a permanent capital.
-Chilton advocated for Montgomery so forcefully that earned disaffection of colleagues who advocated for Richmond, Virginia, which was eventually chosen.
+Chilton advocated for Montgomery so forcefully that he earned the disaffection of colleagues who advocated for Richmond, Virginia, which was eventually chosen.

 Chilton won election to the First and 2nd Confederate States Congress.
 After the war he returned to Montgomery, both physically worn out from his legislative service and in constrained financial circumstances.
 When the Confederate Congress was not in session Chilton served as a private in Harrison's Company of Alabama Rebels, a home guard unit.

 Later life and death

 After the war Chilton returned to practicing and teaching law, and writing; by 1870 he had managed to recoup most of his financial losses.
 He was also elected Grand Master of Alabama's Masonic Grand Lodge.
 In late 1870 or early 1871 Chilton was injured in a fall down the stairs.
 He died at his home in Montgomery on January 20, 1871.
-He was buried at Oakwood Cemetery in Montgomery.